-Figure 14 shows the firm and total capacity of Option 1 relative to the demand forecasts discussed in section 3.5.
+Figure 14 shows the firm and total capacity of Option 1 relative to the demand forecasts.
 The second stage under this option would occur during the next regulatory period.
 Endeavour Energy intends to undertake a separate RIT-D before committing to this second stage.
 Therefore, the timing of the second stage can be reviewed in the future based on the progress of the proposed development precincts.